 In the past, assault and battery were considered two distinct crimes.
-Battery required that the person offensively touch or physically strike a person.
-Battery was classified as a completed assault.
+Battery requires that the person offensively touch or physically strike a person.
+The battery was classified as a completed assault.
 However, many states do not distinguish between the two.
 They simply refer to any type of physical attack as assault.

 Difference Between Simple and Aggravated Assault